Linker (computing): Implementations

+Unix & Unix-like

-On Unix and Unix-like systems, the linker is known as "ld".
-Origins of the name "ld" are "LoaDer" and "Link eDitor".
+On Unix and Unix-like systems, the static linker is usually invoked via the command ld which is an abbreviation of LoaDer or Link eDitor.
 The term "loader" was used to describe the process of loading external symbols from other programs during the process of linking.

+For example, on SINTRAN III, linking (assembling object files into a program) was called loading – as in loading executable code onto a file.

-GNU linker
+GNU

-The GNU linker (or GNU ld) is the GNU Project's free software implementation of the Unix command ld.
-GNU ld runs the linker, which creates an executable file (or a library) from object files created during compilation of a software project.
-A linker script may be passed to GNU ld to exercise greater control over the linking process.
-The GNU linker is part of the GNU Binary Utilities (binutils).
-Two versions of ld are provided in binutils: the traditional GNU ld based on bfd, and a "streamlined" ELF-only version called gold.
+GNU ld, part of the GNU Binary Utilities (binutils), is the GNU Project version of the Unix static linker.
+A linker script may be passed to GNU ld to exercise fine grain control of the linking process.
+Two versions of ld are provided in binutils: the traditional GNU ld based on bfd, and a streamlined ELF-only version called gold.

-The command-line and linker script syntaxes of GNU ld is the de facto standard in much of the Unix-like world.
 The LLVM project's linker, lld, is designed to be drop-in compatible, and may be used directly with the GNU compiler.
 Another drop-in replacement, mold, is a highly parallelized and faster alternative which is also supported by GNU tools.